-McLaren have the most wins in Hungary, Alpine were victorious last year while Mercedes locked-out the front row for the fifth time.
+McLaren have the most wins in Hungary, Alpine were victorious in 2021 and Mercedes have finished on the podium in all but one of the last ten seasons.
 Here’s everything you need to know about each team’s history at the Hungarian Grand Prix!

 WINS: 3, POLES: 3, PODIUMS: 12 | 2022 RESULT: VERSTAPPEN 1st, PEREZ 5th